 /nixpkgs

-break your system), but at the same time much more rigid (not being allowed to
+catastrophically break your system), but at the same time much more rigid (not being allowed to do something outside

 What about remote package installation?